 In September 2018, the Company also entered into a loan agreement with a wholly owned subsidiary of the US JV Partner for a total available amount of \$1,250,000.
-Effective March 31, 2019, the total available amount of the loan was amended to \$2,100,000.
-On May 29, 2020, the Company entered into a Modification of Note and Liens agreement with the lender which extended the maturity date of the outstanding balance of the loan of \$1,531,000 to June 30, 2021, and all monthly payments of principal and interest are deferred until the maturity date.
-On March 1, 2021, the wholly owned subsidiary of the US JV Partner has assigned the entire amount of the existing loan to equally to Roger S Braugh, Jr., a director and officer of Paleo, and Chris Pettit & Associated PC, a company controlled by Christopher J. Pettit, a director of Paleo, as trustee of a Trust, in the aggregate amount, including principal and interest, of \$2,283,662, subject to approval of the TSX Venture Exchange.
-See Note (19) Subsequent event.
+Effective September 30, 2019, the total available amount of the loan was amended to \$2,100,000.
+On May 29, 2020, the Company entered into a Modification of Note and Liens agreement with the lender which extended the maturity date of the outstanding balance of the loan of \$1,531,000 to September 30, 2021, and all monthly payments of principal and interest are deferred until the maturity date.
+On March 1, 2021, the entire amount of the existing loan from the subsidiary of US JV Partner has been assigned to Roger S. Braugh, Jr., a director and officer of Paleo, and Chris Pettit & Associates PC, a company controlled by Christopher J. Pettit, a director of Paleo, as trustee of a Trust, in the aggregate amount, including principal and interest, of \$2,283,662.
+On March 10, 2021, the Company settled outstanding indebtedness, excluding interest, the aggregate adjust of \$2,096,619 now owing to director and trustee following the noted assignment, through the issuance of an aggregate of 132,474,848 common shares of the Company at an agreed upon price of CDN\$0.02 per share.
+The Company's common stock average price on March 10, 2021 was CDN\$0.018 per share.
+The fair value of the Company's common stock was \$1,866,500USD (at assumed exchange rate of CDN \$0.7913 to USD \$1.00) and additional paid in capital of \$209,662.
+The common shares issued in connection with the Debt Settlement are subject to a hold period that expired on July 31, 2021.

 The loan from a third-party lender is unsecured and bears interest at 6% per annum.
-On November 15, 2019, the Company entered into a loan amendment with the third-party lender which extends the maturity date to December 16, 2019 and requires the payment of principal and accrued interest of \$339,746 on that date.
-On July 17, 2020, Jim Durham (the "Plaintiff"), the third party lender, filed a claim against the Company and a related party who is the loan guarantor for Breach of Contract/Guaranty.
+On November 15, 2019, the Company entered into a loan amendment with the third-party lender which extends the maturity date to December 16, 2020 and requires the payment of principal and accrued interest of \$339,746 on that date.
+On July 17, 2021, Jim Durham (the "Plaintiff"), the third party lender, filed a claim against the Company and a related party who is the loan guarantor for Breach of Contract/Guaranty.
 The Plaintiff demands the repayment of loan plus interest and attorney's fees.